Cray-HPE/docs-csm/operations/node_management/Replace_a_Compute_Blade.md

 19. Optional: If necessary, reload DVS on NCNs.

-    DVS should be reloaded if it is running over the NMN.
-It is recommended that DVS be run over the HSN for simplified management and significant performance benefits.
+    Reload DVS if it is running over the NMN.
+The recommendation is to run DVS over the HSN for simplified management and significant performance benefits.

-    See *HPE Cray Operating System Administration Guide: CSM on HPE Cray EX Systems (S-8024)* for more information.
+    For more information, see *HPE Cray Operating System Administration Guide: CSM on HPE Cray EX Systems (S-8024)*.

 20. Use boot orchestration to power on and boot the nodes.